Scroll down to see historic structures in the Village of Jemez Springs:

 On the riverbank of the Jemez Hot Springs spa is a ramshackle building which was the bath house built and operated by Moses Abousleman.
 It was destroyed by a flood in 1941 and never rebuilt.

 At some point, four cabins were moved onto the property and made available for rent, mostly to anglers.
 In 1996, they were remodeled to be more upscale rentals and named the Giggling Star.
-In 2004, the property was turned into a spa with a large soaking pool and gift shop, currently operating as Giggling Springs Spa.
+In 2004, the property was turned into a spa with soaking pools and gift shop, currently operating as Jemez Hot Springs.

 Jemez Springs Bath House